taijusanagi/CredPaymaster/README.md

 ## Benefit

-By employing CredPaymaster, chains can:
+By employing CredPaymaster, users can:

-- Attract more users to their ecosystem with a simplified and innovative system.
 - Provide a seamless way for sponsors to create sponsorships based on certain credentials.
 - Enable users with the required credentials to benefit from free transactions under these sponsorships.
+- Attract more users to their ecosystem with a flexible paymaster system.

 ## How it works